mike-kfed/lcov2cobertura/README.md

 ## Performance

-Ran on a about 500KiB sized lcov.info file on macOS and measured the wall-clock time plus max RAM usage.
+Ran on an about 500KiB sized lcov.info file on macOS and measured the wall-clock time plus max RAM usage.
 Is faster in gross runtime but more importantly uses an order of magnitude less RAM.

-For the coverage.xml splitting tool input is a 100MB sized xml file.
+For the coverage.xml splitting tool input is a 100MB sized XML file.
 RAM usage is drastically reduced, so is runtime.

 All times are measured after some warm-up runs to fill the disk cache.